-Now on to the Santa Teresa Costa Rica guide!
+Now on to the rest of the Santa Teresa guide!

 You’ll need a four-wheel drive vehicle because some of the roads along the drive are unpaved.

 If coming from San Jose or from Liberia you can rent a car from close to the airport (but free transportation to the rental car office is provided from the airport).